What Is Worker's Compensation?

 (608) 267-0394 (Fax)

 DWD is an equal opportunity employer and service provider.
-If you have a disability and need information in an alternate format, or need it translated to another language, please contact (608) 266-1340 voice or (866) 265-3142, TTY.
+If you have a disability and need assistance with this information, please dial 7-1-1 for Wisconsin Relay Service.
+Please contact the Worker's Compensation Division at (608) 266-1340 to request information in an alternate format, including translated to another language.